Lewis Bell

-Lewis James Bell (born 29 September 2002) is an English professional footballer who plays as a midfielder for Gretna 2008 on loan from EFL League Two side Carlisle United.
+Lewis James Bell (born 29 September 2002) is an English professional footballer who plays as a midfielder for Gretna 2008.

-Playing career
+Career

 Bell came through the youth-team at Carlisle United and in September 2020 signed his first professional contract, a two-year contract with a one-year club option, to begin in July 2021.
 He made his first-team debut for the "Blues" on 6 October 2020, coming on as a 54th-minute substitute for Taylor Charters in a 5–3 defeat at Sunderland in the group stages of the EFL Trophy.

 In January 2022 he joined Warrington Town on loan.